mtymek/MtMail/README.md

 ### Configuration

 By default MtMail doesn't require any extra configuration.
-By default it will use `Zend\View` to render templates accessible by your application.
+It will use `Zend\View` to render templates accessible by your application.

 ### Usage